dashbird/site/content/docs/faq/choose-which-lambdas-to-monitor.md

 ---
 date: 2017-06-05
 title: FAQ - Picking Specific AWS Lambda Functions To Monitor
-linktitle: Can I choose which Lambda Functions to monitor?
+linktitle: Can I choose which lambda functions to monitor?
-description: Frequently Asked Questions
+description: Can you pick and choose which specific lambda functions you want to track and monitor?
+Yes, you can filter the functions in Dashbird.
 kbSeries: ["FFAQ"]
 kbSeries_weight: 700
 ---

 <h2>
   <span class="h2 underlined bold">
-    Can I choose which Lambda Functions to monitor?
+    Can I choose which lambda functions to monitor?
   </span>
 </h2>
 **Yes!**